load data from previous sections

 conclude that variables related to rainfall and the variable

-are highly positive correlated and negatively
+ALTITUDE are highly positive correlated and negatively

-and weather stations located in wet and cold high altitude regions.
+regions and weather stations located in wet and cold high altitude

-temperatures, high rainfall and gusty winds.
+characterized by low temperatures, high rainfall and gusty winds.

 autoplot(pca, loadings = TRUE,